-SEC541 starts by walking through a real world attack campaign against a cloud infrastructure.
+SEC541 starts each day by walking through a real-world attack campaign against a cloud infrastructure.
 We will break down how it happened, what made it successful, and what could have been done to catch the attackers in the act.
-We spend the first section of the course dissecting the attacks, learning how to leverage cloud native and cloud integrated capabilities to detect, hunt, or investigate similar attacks in a real environment, and building our arsenal of analytics, detections and best practices for you to bring back to work as soon as the course is over.
+After dissecting the attacks, we learn how to leverage cloud native and cloud integrated capabilities to detect, threat hunt, or investigate similar attacks in a real environment, and building our arsenal of analytics, detections and best practices.
+The course dives into the AWS and Azure services, analyzing logs and behaviors and building analytics that the students can bring back to their own cloud infrastructure.

 - Research attacks and threats to cloud infrastructure and how they could affect you

 - Break down a threat into detectable components

 - Effectively use AWS and Azure core logging services to detect suspicious behaviors

 - Make use of cloud native API logging as the newest defense mechanism in cloud services